Drug trafficking is selling, transporting, or importing illegal drugs. Another name for this crime is drug distribution.

 - A federal crime (the laws are decided by Congress and apply to the entire nation)

 - A felony crime (involves very serious penalties or prison time)

 Drug Trafficking Laws Overview

-The punishment for drug trafficking can vary widely depending on several factors including the type and quantity of drugs involved, geographic area of distribution, and whether children were targeted.
-Sentences for drug distribution and trafficking can generally range from 3-5 years to life in prison but can be substantially higher when larger quantities are involved.
+The punishment for drug trafficking can vary widely depending on several factors.
+These include the type and quantity of drugs, geographic area of distribution, and whether children were targeted.
+Sentences for drug distribution and trafficking generally range from 3-5 years to life in prison.
+They may be substantially higher when large amounts of drugs are involved.

 Drug distribution or trafficking also applies to the illegal distribution of prescription drugs, such as painkillers or sleeping pills.
 The illegal distribution of prescription drugs often involves hydrocodone products and pharmaceutical opiates.